A Hurewicz-type Theorem for the Dynamic Asymptotic Dimension with Applications to Coarse Geometry and Dynamics: Baumslag-Solitar groups

-\normalfont We can generalize the above examples by defining more complicated groups with a similar presentation.
-A further application of the extension theorem gives an upper bound on the dimension of box spaces for these groups.
+\normalfont We can also generalize the above examples by defining more complicated groups with a similar presentation.
+An upper bound for the dimension of box spaces of such groups can be found in much the same way.
+While we need to assume the collection $(N_i)$ has special separating properties, \ref{separating example} shows there are examples of such collections.